 Student facilities include a library, counseling center and student advisory services, a recently renovated radio studio, a photo lab, computer labs, and membership in the Iberoamericana Educational Television Network.
 Students also have access to a wide variety of extra-curricular activities.

-The program is run through our partner organization, ISEP.
-ISEP is the world's largest network of universities cooperating to provide international education experiences for their students.
+The Montevideo, Uruguay program is run through ISEP - the world's largest network of universities cooperating to provide international education experiences for their students.
+UW-Eau Claire is an ISEP Affiliate member, which gives our students access to ISEP-Direct.

 Montevideo (population 1.5 million) is the capital of Uruguay.
 A port city, Montevideo combines a picturesque blend of colonial Spanish, Italian and Art Deco styles, and is surrounded by white sandy beaches.
 It is also the center of MERCOSUR, South America's free trade zone.